A question often comes up: should I choose a bat with or without the ink dot?

 BELOW: The view of the annual fibers of the bat.

 If we go back to our original question: is a bat better with an ink dot?
 The answer is that the bat is more resistant at a professional level.
 The smaller the impact on the bat, the less relevant the ink dot.

 In my opinion, for people playing in non-professional leagues, the ink dot will not impact the performance of the bat.
 The impact involving ball speed and bat speed is not great enough to compromise the strength of the bat.
 The ink dot is not synonymous with power of the bat and, I repeat, it is strictly a safety measure.

-It is why B45 does not see the relevance of putting an ink dot on its bats intended for the amateur market.
 In addition, when the ink dot is placed on professional bats, the logo must be placed on the opposite side, on the annual fibers of the wood.
 The player, keeping the logo facing him, will then hit on the fibers of the tangential section of the wood.
 The bat will have approximately 12% fewer chance to break, but will tend to lose power.
 Without an ink dot, you can place the logo on the fibers of the tangential section and in the same way, by placing the logo in front of you,the player will hit on the annual fibers of the wood and have more power.
 And what we believe, is a hitter above all is looking for power.
 In addition, yellow birch is much stronger than other species, so it is the best of both worlds.

 Hopefully we lighten you up on this topic and I wish you an excellent season!

 The author Olivier Lépine is the Production Manager at B45 since the company's debut in 2004.
 If you have any question, please post a comment below and we will be glad to answer you.

 You might also want to read the other Production's Blogs: